-- NEPA's requisite permit application forms and project information forms were completed - The TOR for the EIA was submitted in draft form and approved by NEPA with appropriate amendments - Bio-physical surveys were undertaken in the area of the proposed project - Socio-cultural surveys were undertaken in the area of the proposed projects - The natural and manmade attributes as well as potential impact receptors of the environment were noted. - The design and alternative selection as well as the field surveys were guided by the regulatory framework which included international and national policies, conventions, protocols, legislation, regulations and standards. - Two (2) voluntary public consultations with the potentially affected members of nearby communities of Salt River, Brats Hill, Tarentum, Hayes, Longville Park, Cornpiece, Mitchell Town and Lionel Town were convened and recorded ad verbatim and issues raised by the residents addressed in the EIA (See Volume 2 of this EIA). - Baseline studies were conducted on water, air and noise quality. - The potential negative and positive impacts were identified and described for the preconstruction, construction and operating phases of the project. - The methods to avoid or mitigate the potential negative impacts were developed - Natural hazards and risks were identified and assessed

-- The parameters for and an outline of an environmental management and monitoring plan were developed and the main components expanded as appropriate. - Major elements of RINKER Jamaica Limited/CEMEX held safety and environmental policies and guidelines as well as their experience were highlighted.
+- NEPA's requisite permit application forms and project information forms were completed - The TOR for the EIA was submitted in draft form and approved by NEPA with appropriate amendments - Bio-physical surveys were undertaken in the area of the proposed project - A comprehensive impact assessment was undertaken for actual footprint impacts on the following important biological resources: seagrass and mangroves (See Section 6 of this report).
+This section also provides specific mitigation measures for impacts to these resources. - Socio-cultural surveys were undertaken in the area of the proposed projects - The natural and manmade attributes as well as potential impact receptors of the environment were noted. - The design and alternative selection as well as the field surveys were guided by the regulatory framework which included international and national policies, conventions, protocols, legislation, regulations and standards. - Two (2) voluntary public consultations with the potentially affected members of nearby communities of Salt River, Brats Hill, Tarentum, Hayes, Longville Park, Cornpiece, Mitchell Town and Lionel Town were convened and recorded ad verbatim and issues raised by the residents addressed in the EIA (See Volume 2 of this EIA). - Baseline studies were conducted on water, air and noise quality. - The potential negative and positive impacts were identified and described for the preconstruction, construction and operating phases of the project. - The methods to avoid or mitigate the potential negative impacts were developed, specifically impact identification and mitigation of seagrass and mangrove impact zones. - Natural hazards and risks were identified and assessed - The parameters for and an outline of an environmental management and monitoring plan were developed and the main components expanded as appropriate. - Major elements of RINKER Jamaica Limited/CEMEX held safety and environmental policies and guidelines as well as their experiences were highlighted.